ChrisNelsonOK/DockWINterface/replit.md

 # Overview

-DokWinterface is a modern web-based management platform for Windows containers using the Dockur project.
-It provides a user-friendly interface for configuring, deploying, and managing Windows containers with Docker.
-The application features a configuration wizard, deployment management dashboard, and an AI-powered assistant to help users with container setup and troubleshooting.
+DokWinterface is a production-ready, comprehensive web-based management platform for Windows containers using the Dockur project.
+It provides an intuitive interface for configuring, deploying, and managing Windows containers with Docker.
+The application features an advanced configuration wizard, deployment management dashboard, enterprise networking capabilities, SNMP/WMI services integration, centralized logging server configuration, and an AI-powered assistant for expert guidance.

+## Current Status: Production Ready (v1.0.0)
+- ✅ All core features implemented and tested
+- ✅ Production deployment configuration complete
+- ✅ Security hardening and environment variable management
+- ✅ Comprehensive documentation and deployment guides
+- ✅ Advanced Windows container support with enterprise features
+- ✅ Mock data removed and production optimizations applied

 # User Preferences